between books and cigarettes || JJK

 She’s in Jungkook’s year.
 Serena..?
 She’s the vice president of the Competitive Debate Society.

 Serena doesn't look offended by your bite.
-Instead, she lets out a soft, elegant chuckle, pulls out the chair opposite you, and sits down without being invited.
+Instead, she lets out a soft chuckle, pulls out the chair opposite you, and sits down without being invited.
 She sets her heavy law books down with a soft thud.
 "Don't snap.
 I’m just offering some sympathy.
 I see you here all the time, huffing and puffing over those literature books.
 I’m Serena, by the way.
 I work with Jungkook in the society."

 "I know who you are," you say, closing your laptop slightly, an instinctive gesture to shield your failure from her eyes.
 "Jungkook mentioned you helped organise the regional tournament."

 "Oh, did he?"
-Serena's eyes flash with a strange, fleeting look of satisfaction before she settles into a warm, patronising smile.
+Serena's eyes flash with a look of satisfaction before she settles into a warm, patronising smile.
 She tilts her head, looking at your cluttered desk, the crumpled sticky notes, the highlight-stained pages.
 "You look completely overwhelmed, sweetie.
 Are the undergraduate lit modules really that brutal?
 I always assumed arts degrees were a bit more... flexible."

 There it is.
 The first tiny prick.
 It’s subtle, buried under a sweet tone and an endearing nickname, but the jab lands perfectly.
 Arts degrees are flexible.
 Arts degrees are easy.

-Serena's smile tightens for a microsecond before smoothing out into a soft, airy laugh.
+Serena's smile tightens for a microsecond before smoothing out into an airy laugh.
 "Oh, absolutely.
 I didn't mean to minimise it.
 It’s just... cute to see how hard you try.
 You’re always buried in these books, sprinting to catch up.
 It reminds me of myself when I was a first-year.
 So young, so inexperienced, just desperate to prove that you belong in a university setting."

 "I'm a second year, actually."